 As you'll see, with a simple copy and paste, you can easily change the key of any of these carols with Key Switch.

 If you like learning music by ear, check out Transcribe!
-It's an extremely useful tool that let's you slow down music, so you can play along, or to make it easier to figure it out.
+It's an extremely useful tool that let's you slow down music, so you can play along at a reasonable tempo, or so learn it by ear.

 Piano arrangements

 Complex piano arrangements are truly lovely, but they don't necessarily translate into good guitar material.
-Often it's not possible to create a smooth guitar performance out of a piano arrangement that's abundant in chords.
-Even advanced guitarists struggle when trying to handle a piano arrangement that changes chords every beat (well this may not be a stumbling point for jazz style arrangements, but it's definitely problematic if you're in pursuit of folk-style sound.)
+Often it's not possible to create a smooth guitar performance out of a chord-abundant piano arrangement.
+Even advanced guitarists struggle when trying to handle a piano arrangement that changes chords every beat (well, this may not be a stumbling point for jazz style arrangements, but it's usually problematic if you're in pursuit of folk-style sound.)

 Chord reduction

 Chord reduction is an important principle when arranging music for guitar.
 Sometimes it's a requirement, particularly when the goal is to create a simple, ringing, folk-style strumming accompaniment.
-This is definitely the case with certain carols.
-The trick is to identify and retain the essential chords, and eliminate those of lesser importance, without robbing the song of its characteristic harmonic content.
+This is definitely a concern with certain carols that have been arranged over decades for nimble keyboard chording.
+When creating a reduced arrangement, one identifies and retains the essential chords, and eliminate those of lesser importance, without robbing the song of its characteristic harmonic content.
+You needn't be an expert in music theory to accomplish that.
+Just try less chords and trust your ear.

 This collection of arrangements should sound fine on piano, despite the intended chord reductions.
-Certain carols are practically un-guitarable, but persistence and creativity usually prevail.
+Certain carols are practically un-guitarable, but your persistence and creativity will usually prevail.

 How to transpose these arrangements to fit your voice or your instrument

-You can transpose any of these carols with Key Switch, and you can even transpose chords to the universal chordal parlance of Roman numbering.
+You can transpose any of these carols with Key Switch, and you can even transpose chords to the universal parlance of Roman Chord numbering.

 "O Holy Night" and "It Came Upon a Midnight Clear" are sample songs available within Key Switch.
-To transpose them just run Key Switch, choose the song you want from the Sample Song menu, and click a new key from the key picker.
+To transpose them just run Key Switch, choose the song you want from the Sample Song menu, then click a key button in the key picker.
 Simple as that!

 Saving your transposition while retaining the proper chord/lyric alignment